Categorizing your PMS

-Premenstrual syndrome (PMS) affects millions of Australian women every year.
+Premenstrual syndrome (PMS) affects millions of American women every year.
 Globally, this psycho-neuro-endocrine disorder affects 71-73% of Western women and 23-24% of those in non-Western cultures.

 - PMS-A (Anxiety)